sammyshakes/optimum/README.md

   - **Initial Release**: 50% of the allocated tokens are available immediately after the Token Generation Event (TGE).
   - **Vesting Duration**: The remaining 50% of tokens are vested linearly over 3 months, allowing for partial claims at any point during this period.

+## OptimumAIKOLVesting Contract

+`OptimumAIKOLVesting` contract manages the vesting of tokens for Key Opinion Leaders (KOLs) participating in the OptimumAI ecosystem.
+The contract allows the contract owner to initialize vesting schedules for KOLs, enabling them to claim their vested tokens over time.
+The contract owner can adjust the vesting schedules for KOLs as needed.
+The contract for this feature can be found in [src/OptimumAIKOLVesting.sol](src/OptimumAIKOLVesting.sol).:

+- **Vesting Schedule Struct**:

+  - Defines a struct `VestingSchedule` to hold details of each vesting schedule, including total allocated tokens, released tokens, cliff duration, vesting duration, immediate release percentage, and start time.

+- **Initialization**:

+  - Allows the contract owner to initialize vesting schedules for Key Opinion Leaders (KOLs).
+  - Inputs: KOL address, total token amount, cliff duration, vesting duration, immediate release percentage, and start time.
+  - Checks for valid inputs and sets up the vesting schedule.

+- **Claim Tokens**:

+  - Allows KOLs to claim vested tokens.
+  - Validates if vesting has started and if tokens are claimable based on the current timestamp.
+  - Calculates the claimable amount based on the vesting schedule.
+  - Transfers the claimable tokens to the KOL.

+- **Claimable Amount Calculation**:

+  - Calculates the amount of tokens claimable by a KOL at a given timestamp based on their vesting schedule.
+  - Considers immediate release, cliff duration, vesting duration, and elapsed time since the start of vesting.

+- **Adjust Vesting Schedule**:

+  - Allows the contract owner to adjust the vesting schedule for a KOL.
+  - Inputs: KOL address, new cliff duration, new vesting duration, new immediate release percentage.
+  - Updates the vesting schedule parameters for the specified KOL.

+- **Events**:

+  - Emits events for vesting initialization, tokens claimed, and vesting schedule updates.

+- **Constructor**:
+  - Initializes the contract with the address of the OptimumAI token.

 ## License

 This project is licensed under the MIT License.